 Students will attend 15 hours per week face to face training sessions at the New Era Institute campus, plus 5 hours online content including assessments.
-Students must participate in 260 hours work placement and visits by New Era Institute assessors to the student’s workplace (Child Care Centre) will be undertaken three times during the course.
+Students must participate in 260 hours work placement and visits by New Era Institute assessors to the student’s workplace (Child Care Centre) will be undertaken during the course.

 Students must complete all their assessments, work placement hours as required and deemed competent to gain their qualification.

 The duration of the course is 50 weeks (40 weeks’ tuition and 10 weeks’ break between terms).

 The course is designed to be delivered in 4 terms – each term is 10 weeks.

 More information about intakes and courses commencement dates can be found here

 Classroom sessions and practical activities (simulation) will be delivered at :

 Classrooms 2 and 3 located at New Era Institute – Suite 1, Level 2 – 14 Railway Parade, Burwood NSW 2134.